jamesls/fakeredis/README.rst

         # Clear data in fakenewsredis.
         self.r.flushall()

+Alternatively, you can create an instance that does not share data with other instances, by passing `singleton=False` to the constructor.

 Fakenewsredis implements the same interface as `redis-py`_, the popular redis client for python, and models the responses